 Your Neighborhood Association now has a fund dedicated to conservation of our island trees.
 With an anonymous grant of $5K given specifically “for the trees” during 2019 we were off!

-Our 2020 donors through October for tree fund and annual contributions are listed on our website.
-Please check to ensure that we got your name correctly listed, or to check if you have donated yet this year.
+Our 2020 donors through October for tree fund are listed here.
+Please check to ensure that we got your name correctly listed.

 Please share our thanks to the following new Park Conservators: